mattMusser/Omniwiki/README.md

 # Omniwiki

 Omniwiki is a encyclopdia of wikis based on just about anything.
 Wikis can be created or edited by users who are knowledgeable about a certain topic.
 Any user can create and edit public wikis; however, premium users can create private wikis.
 Other users can be added to these private wikis and edit them as collaborators.

 ## Why

 After the the creation of Wikipedia thousands of copycats sprung up dedicated to a single over-arching subject instead of dedicated to a wide range of subjects.
 Thats where Omniwiki comes in.
 Omniwiki strides to be better than Wikipedia but to be a better alternative where users can discover and create a wikis on any subject they choose.

 ## How (Tech)

-Built on Ruby 5.1.4 using PostgresSQL and deployed on Heroku.
+Built on Rails 5.1.4 using PostgresSQL and deployed on Heroku.

 #### Key Gems